Romero / Mirabal

 Written by Romero and Mirabal, IRON HORSE commemorates The Summer of the Red Willow 10 June 2014 culturally historic name-change of Kit Carson Park to Red Willow Park by the Town Of Taos.

-Robby Romero rose to prominence with the world broadcast of his first music video, IS IT TOO LATE and his designation as a United Nations Ambassador of Youth for the Environment.
+Robby Romero rose to prominence with the world broadcast of his first music picture, IS IT TOO LATE and his designation as a United Nations Ambassador of Youth for the Environment.
 Romero’s American Indian stereotype-breaking Free Your Mind public services announcements and music videos broadcast on MTV and VH1 introduced Native Rock music to the music television generation.